 There is no public transport on the Highway 5 south from San Felipe, so we tried to hitchhike.
 Or should we say hitchbike? 🙂 Anna used to hitchhike a lot but this was first time when we tried it with the bikes.
 And it was incredible fast.
 It was a third car – pickup, which passed us.
 We put our bikes and all the luggage on the back and got in the car.
 It was a super nice old Mexican who took us until Puertecitos – a perfect spot to celebrate Anna’s birthday in the natural hot springs under the clear sky

-The next day we hitchhiked the remaining 300 km to Guerrero Negro in two parts.
-The first part we could ride again with a pickup and then we had the luck that two Mexican truckers were so friendly to take us directly to a campground in Guerrero Negro that offered whale watching as well.
+The next day we hitchbiked the remaining 300 km to Guerrero Negro in two parts.
+The first part we could ride again with a pickup.
+Our second hitchhiking with bikes took us minutes.
+A friendly American left us on the crossroad in the middle of nowhere.
+So we had very good luck that two Mexican truckers were so friendly to take us directly to a campground called Mario`s tours & Restaurant in Guerrero Negro.
+We also booked our whale watching tour directly there.
 We were super happy that we made it and also that they still offered tours.
-In advance we were a bit worried that due the end of the whale season and the upcoming Covid, there were no more tours.
+It was absolutely amazing!